tanaylab/slanter/README.md

 ``slanter`` contains a set of functions for reordering data, and generating hierarchical clustering for ordered data, for improved visualization.

-See the [published R package](https://CRAN.R-project.org/package=slanter) of the [latest github version](https://tanaylab.github.io/slanter/index.html) documentation for details.
+See the [published R package](https://CRAN.R-project.org/package=slanter) or the [latest github version documentation](https://tanaylab.github.io/slanter/index.html) for details.
 Specifically, the [meristems vignette](https://tanaylab.github.io/slanter/articles/meristems.html) explains why and how to use this package.